sakshamphul/estOLS-Application/README.md

-# estOLS-Application: A C/C++ based command line application for HPC of ordinary least square)
+# estOLS-Application: A C/C++ based command line application to compute ordinary least square)
 This application calculates the ordinary least squares estimates from matrix vector operations using GNU scientific library.
 The equation is as follows:

 **GNU scientific Library:** https://www.gnu.org/